NyanSwanAung/Object-Detection-Using-DETR-CustomDataset/README.md

 ## COCO Evaluation Metrics on Validation Dataset (After 15 epochs of training)

-It took me 4:59:45 hours to finish 15 epochs using Tesla P100-PCIE.
+It took me 4:59:45 hours to finish 15 epochs with batch_size=16 using Tesla P100-PCIE.
 If you want better accuracy, you can train more epochs.

 ```bash
 IoU metric: bbox